 30. Mike Schmidt, Phillies, 1971

 Brett, then Schmidt?
-That's a pretty good back-to-back, which is how the Draft's second round went in 1971.
-They only had 5,388 hits and 865 homers between them.
+That's an incredible back-to-back pairing, which is how the Draft's second round unfolded in 1971.
+The two Hall of Famers ended up with 5,388 hits and 865 homers between them.

 Honorable mention: David Wells